sethkline/sethkline/README.md

 ### Hi there I'm Seth 👋

 ## I'm a Husband, Father, Developer and Videographer!
-- 🔭 I’m currently working on a ticketing website for [reverencestudios]
-- 🌱 I’m currently learning microservices
+- 🌱 I’m currently learning elixir, and D3.js
-- 🥅 2020 Goals: Learn more backend programing with C#
+- 🥅 2021 Goals: Learn more serverless
 - ⚡ Fun fact: I love to garden and eat food from my garden

 ### portfolio and other work